vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 <a name="registry"></a>
 ## Private Registry Options ##

-If container developers need to access Docker images that are stored in a private registry server, you must configure VCHs to allow them  to connect to the private registry servers when you deploy the VCHs.
-VCHs can connect to both secure and insecure private registries.
+If container developers need to access Docker images that are stored in private registry servers, you must configure VCHs to allow them to connect to the private registry servers when you deploy the VCHs.
+VCHs can connect to both secure and insecure private registry servers.

+<a name="registry-ca"></a>
 ### `--registry-ca` ###

 Short name: `--rc`